Tom Conti: Personal life

 Conti has been married to Scottish actress Kara Wilson since 1967.
 Their daughter Nina is an actress who performs as a ventriloquist.
 According to Nina, her parents have an open marriage.

 Conti is a resident of Hampstead in northwest London, having lived in the area for several decades.
 Conti was part of a campaign against the opening of a Tesco supermarket in nearby Belsize Park.
 Conti put his Hampstead house up for sale in 2015 for £17.5 million after his long-running opposition to the building plans of his neighbour, the footballer Thierry Henry.
 Conti had also opposed development plans for Hampstead's Grove Lodge, the 18th-century Grade II listed former home of novelist John Galsworthy.

 Conti participated in a genetic-mapping project conducted by the company ScotlandsDNA (now called BritainsDNA).
-In 2012, Conti and the company announced that Conti shares a genetic marker with Napoléon Bonaparte.
+In 2012, Conti and the company announced that Conti shares a genetic marker with Napoleon Bonaparte.
 Conti said that he "burst out laughing" when told he was related to Napoléon on his father's side.